Zoe0123/Twitter-Server-C/README.md

 # Twitter-Server-C-
-A simplified version of Tweeter Server, implemented by C language
+A simplified version of Twitter Server, implemented by C language